mitchellblaser/FRCDetective/README.md

 **What's working:**

-- Server Data Read/Write
-- Server Socket Communications with Detective 2.0 JSON-Based Protocol
+- Server socket communications with FRCD2 JSON-Based Protocol
-- Client Server Socket Connection
-- Client Multi-Platform Targeting thanks to the Flutter Framework
+- Server Data Store/Reply for Matches, Teams, and Chunks.
+- Multi-Platform Client Application targeting Android, iOS and Windows.
-- Client Round Entry Page
+- Game Scouting Entry Page

-**What's not working:**

-- Server/Client Login Handshakes
-- Client Team Analysis - **This will be working before the competition - coming soon!**
+- Team Leaderboard and Analysis

+**Goals for 2024:**

+- Pre-game match analysis and strategy breakdown.
+- Individual User Logins, and logging per data entry.
+- Synchronisation of match schedule from server to client.
+- Blue Alliance match schedule and name import - offline file or online API.

+**Future Goals:**

 - Client TBA Schedule API Get
-- Server Schedule Sync to/from Clients to reduce reliance on network connection
-- Automatic Round Selection based on Schedule (if applicable)
 - Server Status Reporting over JSON Socket
-- Client Schedule Reporting
+- Client-side Schedule Adjustment (in case of variation from TBA)
 - Match Prediction Algorithm

 **Starting the server:**

 Launch the `./detective.py` file inside the `server` folder with Python 3.
-Ensure your system has a network connection, and the server will start running.
+Ensure your system has a local network connection, and the server will start running.

+You will be prompted to complete a first-time setup, including creating an administrator login.
+Server data files will be initialised in `server/datastore/*`.

 ### Requirements (Server)